StefanoUsanza-Reg/MYSQL_test/README.md

 ## Problem analysis

-your shop sell products at a fix prices, but when you need to stock from supplier, you want to choose the cheapest one based on the selling prices and discounts they offer.
+your shop sell products at a fix prices, but when you need to restock from supplier, you want to choose the cheapest one based on the selling prices and discounts they offer.
 The discount they offer may be related to:
 - the quantity of the product request
 - the total amount of the order